matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

     <span class="sr-only">Next</span>
   </a>
 </div>
-<figcaption class="figure-caption text-left">Use the navigation arrows to see renderings compared with game screenshots</figcaption>
+<figcaption class="figure-caption text-left">Use the navigation arrows to see renderings compared with game screenshots.
+Screenshots are captured with <a href="https://quakewiki.org/wiki/QuakeSpasm">Quakespasm</a>, a source port which retains the original game's look.</figcaption>
 </figure>